-Write your goals and make sure that it is specific, measurable, achievable, realistic and time sensitive.
+Write down your relationship goals and make sure that it is specific, measurable, achievable, realistic, and time-sensitive.

 If it is not, then you need to revise it.

-When setting goals in a relationship, couples need to be flexible, committed and focused on achieving the aim.
+When setting goals in a relationship, couples need to be flexible, committed, and focused on achieving the aim.
 The collaboration can give you an opportunity to understand how the other half feels.
-It will create a better union between you and partner.
+It will create a better union between you and your partner.

 Nice to see you made it this far so here’s what you can do next:

-- What does your own goal setting look like?
+- What does your own relationship goals setting look like?